blmayer/smail/README.md

 ## Requirements

-- a shell, I used zsh
+- bash
 - openssl
 - sed
 - cat
 - a text editor like vim or nano

-For gmail you'l need to create app passwords, and use them on the configuration step.
+For gmail you'll need to create app passwords, and use them on the configuration step.